CUBRID/cubrid-manual/en/sql/oodb.rst

 For the first *class_name*, specify the name of the class where a super class is to be added.
 Attributes and methods of the super class can be inherited by using the syntax above.

 Name conflicts can occur when adding a new super class.
 If a name conflict cannot be resolved by the database system, attributes or methods to inherit from the super class can be specified by using the **INHERIT** clause.
 You can use aliases to inherit all attributes or methods that cause the conflict.
-For details on super class name conflicts, see the
+For details on super class name conflicts, see :ref:`class-conflict-resolution`.
-:ref:`class-conflict-resolution` section.

 The following example shows how to create the *female_event* class by inheriting the *event* class included in *demodb*.